University of the Pacific (United States)

 • Master of Psychology (M.A.)

-These degrees are offered across nine schools and a graduate office within the university.
-These include:
+Degrees are available over a range of nine schools plus a graduate office within the university.
+They include:

 • College of the Pacific: The University's school of science and liberal arts, Stockton